opendxl/opendxl-databus-client-java/docs/_sources/Basic-push-consumer-example.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Create a DatabusPushConsumer by using a specific consumer configuration and a DatabusPushConsumerListener instance
-that contains the logic to manage the received records.
-In this case MessageProcessor class implements
+that will handle the received records.
+In this particular case the MessageProcessor class implements
-DatabusPushConsumerListener interface to listen to messages coming from Databus.
+the DatabusPushConsumerListener interface to handle messages from the Databus.

 .. code:: java